Account Info

 On the opposite side, most institutional investors are on the clock.
 They are forced to chase performance, constantly looking over their shoulders to make sure no one is gunning for them.

-Institutional investors and fund managers with lagging performance often see dramatic fund outflows; hence, it's crucial for them to be the hottest stocks at any point in time.
+Institutional investors and fund managers with lagging performance often see dramatic fund outflows; hence, they must be the hottest stocks at any point in time.

-Also, as an individual investor, you are able to hold cash!
+Also, as an individual investor, you can hold cash!

 Individual investors can sell out of the market when the prices are high and wait for a better buying price, further improving their potential return on investment.
 Institutional investors however are more likely to be unable to do this because of regulations and investor pressure.

-Time is a really underappreciated advantage that institutional investors just don't have.
+Time is an underappreciated advantage that institutional investors just don't have.

 Available for smaller investments

-Individual investors have the freedom to invest in companies of any size and are able to invest in smaller companies.
+Individual investors have the freedom to invest in companies of any size and can invest in smaller companies.
 Larger, institutional investors may be limited in the kinds of investments they can consider because they have such large amounts to invest.

 Most of the time they only cover those big companies and ignore some small companies with growth prospects.
-As a result, individual investors are able to take advantage of the small firm effect.
+As a result, individual investors can take advantage of the small firm effect.

 Note: The small firm effect is a theory that holds that smaller firms, or those companies with a small market capitalization, outperform larger companies.